 Handling Negative Opinion

 I think I should mention that the negative opinion was before we started formal homeschooling and during the early months.
 Now, when people meet our daughters, people are usually impressed first and would then ask where they are schooled.
-When I would tell them they are homeschooled, they are all the more impressed and would ask how homeschooling works.
+When I would tell them that our kids are homeschooled, they are all the more impressed and would ask how homeschooling works.

 We chose the School of Tomorrow primarily because of its Christian curriculum.
 They are also among the cheapest, which with our limited budget, is a very important consideration.
 We would like to be able to set aside some money for special training for our kids on areas that they excel in and not just spend on regular school.
 While we have heard reviews that the curriculum of SOT is not very good, it is also used in Bacolod Christian schools and by missionaries that we know so we felt that we are on the right track.